 When studying towards any qualification, it can be difficult to see the light at the end of the tunnel.
 The long evenings and weekends you give up to read textbooks, make notes and take mock exams can feel frustrating and never-ending.
 However, as you pass each exam and draw closer to your qualification, remember that there is plenty to look forward to beyond gaining extra letters after your name.

 Conferral ceremonies are always proud occasions for us here at The Insurance Institute, but even more so for our graduates and their families who come out in their hundreds to celebrate each year.
-Among the 350+ graduates who were conferred at our Dublin ceremony this year were Sharon Fox of Vhi Healthcare and her daughter Seána Cullen of First Ireland, who both received their Accredited Product Adviser (APA) parchments.
-We spoke to them about their journey towards graduation day.
+Graduates Sharon Fox of Vhi Healthcare and her daughter Seána Cullen of First Ireland spoke to us about their journey towards graduation day.

 Sharon Fox (Vhi Healthcare) and her daughter Seána Cullen (First Ireland) at their conferral ceremony on 23 May 2017.